-- All staff complete mandatory online safeguarding training as part of induction - Staff may receive additional face to face training either through attendance at external training (Darlington Baltic Apprenticeships CPD, North East Learning Provider Network), and/or speakers at company communication day events. - Refresher training for all staff is mandatory for all Trainers and Assessors every 3 years. - All staff will receive updates via email, bulletins and at staff meetings. - Designated Safeguarding Leads will attend specialist training as required for this role either with a professional training organisation eg Safe and Equal or Darlington LSCB.
+- All staff complete mandatory online safeguarding training as part of induction - All Learning Mentors hold or are studying towards a Level 2 Safeguarding qualification. - Staff receive additional training either through attendance at external events (Darlington College, Baltic CPD, North East Learning Provider Network), and/or speakers at company communication day events. - Ongoing training takes place as a minimum annually when the policy is reviewed or updated and when statutory guidance changes. - All staff will receive regular updates via email, bulletins and at staff meetings. - Designated Safeguarding Leads will attend specialist training as required for this role either with a professional training organisation eg Safe and Equal or Darlington LSCB and are members of local Safeguarding forums (North East and Tees Valley)